Phase transitions, anomalous baryon number violation and electroweak multiplet dark matter

 Our computation in this subsection is based on the KL sphaleron configuration, from which one may also derive the monopole configuration according to Eq.(\ref{eq:sph_to_mon}).
 To enhance the accuracy of the sphaleron energy computation, we include the contribution from the U(1) gauge field\footnote{An additional motivation for including the $U(1)$ gauge field is its ability to impart an elliptic deformation to the otherwise spherical sphaleron explosion, thereby generating gravitational radiation \cite{Kharzeev:2019rsy}.}.
 For the monopole mass calculation, which pertains to a $Y=0$ multiplet extension, the U(1) gauge field decouples and does not contribute at leading order.
 Nevertheless, we still include the U(1) field in the monopole configuration at the beginning as a more general setup and show explicitly how it decouples when $Y=0$.

 \paragraph{Sphaleron energy.} The non-contractible loop (NCL) in the KL configuration commences and terminates at topologically distinct vacua and comprises three phases \cite{Klinkhamer:1990fi} \begin{itemize} \item I, $\mu \in [-\pi/2,0]$: builds up the scalar field configuration; \item II, $\mu \in [0,\pi]$: builds up and then destroys the gauge field configuration; \item III, $\mu \in [\pi, 3\pi/2]$: destroys the scalar field configuration. \end{itemize} where $\mu=-\pi/2,\ 3\pi/2$ represent the vacuum state, while $\mu=\pi/2$ denotes the sphaleron state.
-The sphaleron profile functions vary in different phases.
+The field ansatzes vary in different phases.
 In phase I and III, the profile functions are given by:\footnote{In general, the gauge fields need not vanish in phases I and III except at $\mu=-\tfrac{\pi}{2}$ and $\mu=\tfrac{3\pi}{2}$.
 Here, we impose that the gauge fields are nonzero only in phase II \cite{Klinkhamer:1990fi}.
 Although this restriction is not fully general, it simplifies the topological discussion in the preceding subsections and the computation of $Q_B$ in Eq.~(\ref{eq:Q_B_KL_convention}), since the gauge fields then exist only for $\mu\in[0,\pi]$ under both the KL and MK conventions.}